fieryhenry/tbcml/help.md

 #### Import from Battle Cats Ultimate data

-If you have a BCU pack that you want as an actual mod, then you will first need to export the pack into the game files (In the future I might add the ability to select bcuzips).
+If you have a BCU pack that you want as an actual mod, then you will first need to export the pack into its game files (In the future I might add the ability to select bcuzips).

 First you will need to run the `Download -> Download server pack files` option and then the `Data Decryption -> Decrypt all game files` option to get the animation data.